 | |

-Note: The AMQP frames with Open, Begin, and Attach performatives sent from one AMQP endpoint do not necessarily need to wait for the other AMQP endpoint.
-The could be sent in the order: Open, Begin, Attach, Attach; then Open, Begin, Attach, Attach.
+Note: The AMQP frames with Detach, End, and Close performatives sent from one AMQP endpoint do not necessarily need to wait for the other AMQP endpoint.
+The could be sent in the order: Detach, Detach, End, Close; then Detach, Detach, End, Close.

-TODO: Add figures for AMQP DETACH, END, and CLOSE
+Additional example detail showing AMQP Detach, End, and Close performatives can be found in [AMQP].

 Figure X: Example WebSocket Close Frame without masking